xmkg/concurrent-resource/README.md

 brief
 ------------
-The moral of this library is making it easier to create thread-safe objects without dealing with thread-synchronization primitives.
+The aim of this library is making it easier to create thread-safe objects without dealing with thread-synchronization primitives.
 To achieve this, we use encapsulation to restrict access to resource, then grant access again in a controlled manner via `accessor` pattern.

 accessors?